usnistgov/hedgehog-Tutorials/tutorials/tutorial8.md

   - NodeAbstraction: Base node definition
   - GraphNodeAbstraction: Base graph definition
   - TaskNodeAbstraction: Base task definition
+  - StateManagerNodeAbstraction: Base state manager definition
   - ExecutionPipelineNodeAbstraction:Base Execution pipeline definition
   - NotifierAbstraction: Sending message notification abstraction
   - SlotAbstraction: Receiving message notification abstraction
   - ReceiverAbstraction: Receiving data abstraction
   - SenderAbstraction: Sending data abstraction
   - ClonableAbstraction: Clonable abstraction for duplicating a node when creating clone graph in an execution pipeline
-  - GroupableAbstraction: Groupable abstraction to duplicate a node to form a group
+  - [Any]GroupableAbstraction: Groupable abstraction to duplicate a node to form a group (one abstraction is templatized)
-  - CanTerminateAbstraction: Interface for calling API nodes that can redefine the canTerminate method
   - CleanableAbstraction: Interface for calling API nodes that can redefine the clean method
   - CopyableAbstraction: Interface for calling API nodes that can redefine the copy method
   - ExecutionAbstraction: Interface for calling API nodes that can redefine the execute method
+  - PrintableAbstraction: Interface used to determine if the node should be visited by the printer and colored
 - For the API:
   - MultiReceivers: Allows for a node to have the info to receive multiple types of data
   - MultiSenders: Allows for a node to have the info to send multiple types of data